/

 P.S.
 Of course it doesn’t mean you have to constantly switch designers from project to project at their first call.
 This rule works in case you had a one-on-one conversation with your employee and understand that continuing working on the same project is affecting their productivity.

-Final advice for those who just start their work as creative leaders
+Final advice for beginner creative leaders

 Final piece of advice from Maksym: